 In these sectors where producers have a tighter control of their operations, policies and measures on bio-security should aim for the prevention and reduction of field challenge in their areas of operation.
 Besides the suggested guidelines (box), producers need to constantly monitor areas or risk factors such as origin of inputs (hatching egg, feed, beddings, etc.).
 Commercial operators should also be linked with prevention, contingency and emergency plans at national and regional levels.

-Implement adequate bio-security measures in 7.1.1 commercial poultry farms, poultry slaughterhouses andpoultry holding premises in consultation with the poultry industry.
+7.1.1 adequate bio-security Implement measures commercial poultry farms, poultry slaughterhouses and poultry holding premises in consultation with the poultry industry.

 Suggested Guidelines for Enhanced Biosecurity in Sectors 1-3 Commercial Poultry Farms